ycexiao/scikit-package/doc/source/support/frequently-asked-questions.rst

 Recall that conda is a dependency manager that uses sophisticated algorithms to identify compatible software versions.
 As the number of dependencies increases, the solving process can become computationally expensive.

-To address this, ``mamba`` was developed. ``mamba`` is a drop-in replacement for conda, using the same commands and configuration options, but featuring a faster dependency-solving algorithm written in C++. ``mamba`` is also compatible with existing conda environments (e.g., ``environment.yml``) and continues to rely on the conda ecosystem for package distribution, using channels like ``conda-forge`` or ``defaults``.
-However, using ``conda-forge`` is recommended.
-You can add conda-forge as the highest priority channel using ``conda config --add channels conda-forge``.
-Once configured, packages will be installed from conda-forge when you run ``conda install <package-name>``.
+To address this, ``mamba`` was developed. ``mamba`` uses the same commands and configuration options as conda but features a faster dependency-solving algorithm written in C++. ``mamba`` is also compatible with existing conda environments (e.g., ``environment.yml``) and continues to rely on the conda ecosystem for package distribution, using channels like ``conda-forge``.
+When you install ``mamba`` using ``Miniforge``, the conda-forge channel is set as the default (and only) channel.

 .. _faq-pip-conda-both-provided:

 Why are both ``pip.txt`` and ``conda.txt`` provided?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Our preferred choice for installing the scikit-packaged package is as a Conda package, as outlined in the template ``README.rst`` file.
-With Conda, the end user can install all associated dependencies by running ``conda create --name new_env <package-name>``.
-Additionally, the environment is tested via conda-forge CI before the Conda package is released, which helps ensure the package's compatibility with its dependencies.
+With Conda, the end user can install all associated dependencies by running ``conda create --name new-env <package-name>``.
+Additionally, the environment is tested via conda-forge CI before the conda package is released, which helps ensure the package's compatibility with its dependencies.
 Hence, we list conda package dependencies in ``conda.txt``.

 However, we also want to allow users to install the package via ``pip``.
 To support this, we provide a separate file for pip dependencies, ``pip.txt``.
 In most cases, the dependencies listed in ``conda.txt`` and ``pip.txt`` will be identical.
 However, there can be exceptions.
 For example, ``matplotlib-base`` is preferred for Conda installations, while ``matplotlib`` is used for pip installations.